 In September 2012, the NBOME began to make COMLEX-USA cognitive examination score reports available online through the CRS.
 (Prior to that time, score reports were mailed.)
 Score reports provided in this manner remain available for printing from the CRS at the candidates' convenience.
 For those needing a duplicate score report for an examination completed before implementation of electronic score reporting, please send a written request to NBOME Client Services at the NBOME Corporate Offices & Conference Center: 8765 W. Higgins Rd Suite 200 · Chicago, IL 60631-4174.
 Candidates should allow 10 business days for delivery.
 Please note a copy of the score report is not the same as an official transcript.
 If a certified transcript is needed (e.g., to be sent to a third party), please refer to the guidance on page 33 of the COMLEX-USA Bulletin of Information.
 Appropriate fees as determined by the NBOME will apply.

-Score Confirmation/VerificationPrior to releasing score reports, the NBOME conducts a thorough process of quality assurance to ensure that all candidate scores are accurate.
-However, a candidate who wishes for his or her scores to be rechecked may submit a written request for score confirmation/verification with the accompanying $50 fee.
+Score ConfirmationPrior to releasing score reports, the NBOME conducts a thorough process of quality assurance to ensure that all candidate scores are accurate.
+However, a candidate who wishes for his or her scores to be recalculated may submit a written request for score confirmation with the accompanying $50 fee.

-For COMLEX-USA Level 1, Level 2-CE, and Level 3 examinations, score verification involves confirmation of responses recorded by computer.
-Written requests for score verification for Level 1, Level 2-CE, or Level 3 should be submitted to the Chicago NBOME office within 30 days from the release of candidate's scores via the NBOME Client Registration System and must include the $50 fee for score confirmation.
+For COMLEX-USA Level 1, Level 2-CE, and Level 3 examinations, score confirmation involves recalculating responses recorded by computer.
+Written requests for score verification for Level 1, Level 2-CE, or Level 3 should be submitted within 30 days from the release of candidate's scores via the NBOME Client Registration System and must include the $50 fee for score confirmation.
 The candidate will be notified of the score confirmation results electronically within two weeks of the receipt of the request.

 Practice ExaminationsThe COMLEX-USA Practice Exams provided below are primarily designed to assist the candidate in navigating through the examination, and are provided to facilitate the actual testing experience.
 They are NOT designed to give the candidate a score or provide information about how a candidate might actually perform on the examination.
 When an answer choice is selected, it will not be recorded for scoring and the selection will not be saved once another item is viewed.
 If you wish to track your answer choices, you must record them on paper.
 A special function is provided that allows you to view the correct answer for each item by clicking on the "Show Answer" button located below the answer choices.
 The "Show Answer" button will NOT appear on the actual examination.